rillab/SMALL_ANIMAL/README.md

 ### Files/folders:

-* `./stage1/`: folder for the training and result in stage one. train_box_coordinates.txt contains the training box coordinates.
+* `./stage1/`: folder for the training and result in stage one.
+`train_box_coordinates.txt` contains the training box coordinates.
 Result images in `./stage1/result_images`.
-Result coordinates in result_box_coordinates.txt.
+Result coordinates in `result_box_coordinates.txt`.
-Modified coordinates as a square box in * `.stage2/box_coordinates_s.txt`.
+Modified coordinates as a square box in `.stage2/box_coordinates_s.txt`.

-* `./stage2/`: folder for the training and result in stage two. box_coordinates_s.txt obtained from stage 1. bregma_lambda_coodinates.txt contains the ground truth coordinates. data_label_aug.ipynb is for data augmentation and gaussian label generating. resize.ipynb is for image resizing. result_images folder contains result images. resultAnalysis.ipynb is for finding the bregma and lambda, calculating the error, and analyze the error.
+* `./stage2/`: folder for the training and result in stage two.
+`box_coordinates_s.txt` obtained from stage 1.
+`bregma_lambda_coodinates.txt` contains the ground truth coordinates.
+`data_label_aug.ipynb` is for data augmentation and gaussian label generating.
+`resize.ipynb` is for image resizing.
+`./stage2/result_images` folder contains result images.
+`resultAnalysis.ipynb` is for finding the bregma and lambda, calculating the error, and analyze the error.

 ### How to use:
 1. stage 1